 The city gate was frequently used to broadcast public information such as announcements, tax and toll schedules and communications from palaces and forts.
 The public was assembled at a gate, where the courtiers and guards gave announcements.
 The city gates were extensively defended, decorated with shields, art, and inscriptions, and served as a warning or intimidation station.
 They were also used to show the heads of offenders who had been beheaded.

 Many tea, spice, and grain businesses could well be found outside Delhi Gate.
 These are actually part of the Spice Market, Akbari Mandi.
 This is a wonderful tourist attraction; the gate is lit up at night for visitors.
 It is a must-see location.
 There are also local vendors offering intriguing traditional products like bangles, khussas, toys, and textiles.

 Lahore is famed throughout the country for its authentic Desi food, which can be found in places like Anarkali, Mozang, Lakshmi Chowk, Abbot Road, the Walled City, and many others.

 But if you’re visiting Delhi gate, one must undertake a food quest fully armed with tasting buddies.
 Because, the food list goes on: haleem, hareesa, fish, nihari, gol gappay, kunna, paaye, channay, BBQ, karahi!

-Those who are unfamiliar with the food of Because you you haven’t lived in Lahore if you haven’t tried these foods!
+Because you you haven’t lived in Lahore if you haven’t tried these foods!